segarciat/NelsiFitness/README.md

 # About

 Welcome!
 My name is Sergio Garcia Tapia.
 This project is a website for a biki wellness athlete, who happens to be my sister.
 I made this with the intention of helping her spread her passion for fitness culture.
 It was a solo project, but I am grateful to have had some feedback about the layout from Sam Dedes.
+I even deployed the site, and its live at: https://silly-shockley-d9144a.netlify.com/

 ## What's in the website.